manish-devops/DevOps-Days-2016/EventBrief.md

  * SScheduler schedules pods
  * Kublet sees pod scheduled to it and tells docker to run the container.
  * Docker pulls and runs the container.

+### Rajat on ChatOps:
+Architecture diagram for ChetOps is as follows:

+ChatOps Features:
+ * On demand infra provision
+ * APIs monitoring
+ * Deployments to Cloud / Local Data Center
+ * Alert Notification over Email and Chat
+ * Instance Details

+### Madhu Akula on Infrastructure Security Monitoring:
+Madhu discussed about the need to monitoring and how we can make our infrastructure more secure by following simple approaches.
+Madhu uses Logstash, ElasticSearch and Kibana as full stack monitoring tools.
+[Tick Stack](https://www.influxdata.com/time-series-platform/) and [GrayLog](https://www.graylog.org/) can be used as full stack ulternatives for monitoring.

+Guidelines for Security shared by Madhu: